 Restoration or reconstruction can take many forms but always aims to return a building to a known early state.
 This could mean repair of an early cast iron fence, replacement of a modern tiled roof with original slates, reinstatement of a missing verandah, removal of a modern carport addition or a wide variety of other interventions.
 However, it must be clear that the works go some way towards restoring the original appearance of the building.
 That appearance can be established through early documentation of the property in the form of building plans, photographs and drawings or through evidence available through an examination of the building.
 The Fund cannot assist with speculative reconstruction works in which the early appearance of the building is not known.

-Funding levels are assessed on a case by case basis but are generally only up to 50% of the cost of works recommended for funding.
+Funding levels are assessed on a case by case basis and are generally up to a maximum of 50% of the cost of works recommended for funding.
+MCC will provide up to a maximum of 30% of the cost of works for commercial and residential properties.

 In order for an application for funding to be processed, you must provide a copy of your approved planning permit and endorsed drawings, or written confirmation from the City Council in which the property is located, stating that no permits are required for the works you propose in this application.